 Some view the unconscious as a trash can, but to Jung it is a fertile bed, out of which dreams “grow up from the dark depths of the mind like a lotus and form a most important part of the subliminal psyche.”

-Jung says to hear God, you must first listen, re-learn
+Jung says to hear God, we must first listen, re-learn language of our souls

 According to Carl G. Jung, the differences between his and Freud’s dream theories were far more reaching than Freud’s wish-fulfillment theory or Freud’s theory that dream symbols represent man’s repressed sexual or biological drives.
 Even in the last year of his life, Jung wrote, “Nobody can say anything against Freud’s theory of repression and wish fulfillment as apparent causes of dream symbolism.”